Exploring Student Issues

 Read the articles on the CFS website

-Over 2022 and 2023, Anti-Heroine Media collaborated with the Canadian Federation of Students to author a number of long-form pieces digging into contemporary student issues.
-Each article included centred on a topic specific to the Federation’s ongoing campaigns, and featured an intersectional analysis of the issue in an accessible format.
+Over 2022 and 2023, Anti-Heroine Media collaborated with the Canadian Federation of Students to author a series of long-form pieces digging into contemporary student issues.
+Each article centred on a topic relevant to the Federation’s ongoing campaigns, and featured an intersectional analysis of the issue in an accessible format.
 This included embodying the organization’s relatable tone and speaking directly to the student experience.

-We approached this project collaboratively with the CFS team, researching and pitching pieces that captured the themes and concerns that were impacting students directly.
-These included building a culture of consent on campus, evaluating post-secondary institutions’ response to the Covid-19 pandemic and return to classrooms, accessing exam accommodations, and the impact of inflation.
-This article was particularly popular as it helped to demystify all the buzzwords and jargon to explain what was going on in a way that was easy to understand and engage with.
-This allowed us to further investigate the systemic implications of the issue for CFS’ target audiences.
+We approached this project collaboratively with the CFS team, researching and pitching pieces that captured the themes and concerns that were impacting students most.
+These included building a culture of consent on campus, evaluating post-secondary institutions’ response to the Covid-19 pandemic, accessing exam accommodations and the impact of inflation.
+This article was particularly popular as it helped to demystify all the jargon to explain the issue in a way that was easy to understand.

-We also worked closely with the CFS team to author a special article in honour of Pride Month on the Federation’s End the Ban campaign, centred on the exclusionary policy that banned men who have sex with men from donating blood.
-In 2022 Canadian Blood Services took measured steps to update their screening policy, moving away from sexual orientation to instead focus on more high-risk sexual behaviour.
+We also worked closely with the CFS team to author a special article in honour of Pride Month on the Federation’s End the Ban campaign, centred on the exclusionary policy that banned men who have sex with men from donating blood in Canada.
 This piece was published in True North Living and explored the organization’s long-term commitment to advocating on this issue.